Your post-pregnancy body

 Pain – In your back, pelvis, abdomen, hips or legs

 Leaking – urine or worse when you sneeze, laugh or cough; or leaking as you’re rushing to the toilet.

 Bulging or ‘Bearing Down’ from your Tummy or Pelvic Floor – Bulging or doming of your abdomen when you do any exercise or movement.
 Feeling like you’re bearing down, like you can’t keep a tampon in, or like something is falling out or between your legs, in or from your vagina or rectum.

-Abdominal Pain 6 Weeks Postpartum or longer – It’s important to point out that aside from the usual early week’s abdominal discomfort post-birth, abdominal pain 6 weeks postpartum or any other time is something you need to urgently see your doctor about.
+Pain 6 Weeks Postpartum or longer – It’s important to point out that aside from the usual early week’s abdominal discomfort post-birth, pain 6 weeks postpartum or any other time is something you need to urgently see your doctor about.
 Don’t hesitate to seek medical help.

 Then you can start to find and understand your core muscles, and then you need to strengthen them.
 You can’t do the latter until you have done the former… For now, avoid sit-ups or crunches, don’t do high impact exercise and don’t leap into a class or routine that does not give you very specific corrective exercise for a recovering mother.